Skip to content

 Existing Customers Call 626-359-4550 Or Visit Customer Care

-Cooling the inlet air of a gas turbine produces a significant power boost and improves fuel efficiency.
-The boost is bigger in a dry climate but it is still economically significant in very humid areas.
-A combustion turbine’s output is dependent on the mass of the air being moved through its compressor and the air volume flow per revolution is fixed.
-Lowering the air temperature increases the density of the air which increases the power output.
-Cooler air is also requires less work to compress, requiring less power and lowering the parasitic load of the compressor.
+Cooling the inlet air of a gas turbine increases power output and improves fuel efficiency.
+The performance boost is greater in dry climates but remains economically significant even in humid conditions.
+A turbine’s output depends on the air mass flowing through its compressor.
+Because the volume of air per revolution remains constant, reducing the temperature increases air density and power output.
+Cooler, denser air also reduces compressor work, lowering parasitic load and saving energy.

-Evaporative cooling is effective in all climates, from areas with cool summers to the high heat and humidity of the Tropics.
-MeeFog gas turbine inlet air cooling utilizes the most effective and economical technology available.
-With more than 1000 installations spanning 30 years, Mee Industries is the leader in applying this technology.
+Using evaporative cooling for gas turbine air inlet is effective in all climates, from areas with cool summers to the high heat and humidity of the Tropics.
+The MeeFog gas turbine inlet air cooling system is both effective and economical.
+With over 1,000 installations across 30 years, Mee Industries continues to lead in this advanced cooling technology.

-The fogging process is very simple and straightforward.
-Demineralized water is pressurized to 2,000 psi (138 bar) via the MeeFog pump skid.
-The water is then fed to MeeFog nozzles, which inject pure water fog into the inlet air flow.
+The fogging process is simple.
+Demineralized water is pressurized to 2,000 psi (138 bar) using the MeeFog pump skid.
+This water flows through MeeFog nozzles that inject a fine water mist directly into the gas turbine air inlet for cooling the airflow.

-We’ll gladly supply a detailed power recovery report for your existing gas turbines including:
+We gladly provide a detailed power recovery report for your existing gas turbines, including:

 • Installed system cost.